theparthway/docs/docs/developers/merry/Commands.md

 merry replace <service>
 ```

 This command allows you to replace a service with your local development version.
 Make sure you're in the directory containing the local service's Dockerfile.
-Supported services include cobi, orderbook, and evm.
+Supported services include Filler, Orderbook, and EVM.

 ### Calling bitcoin rpc methods